 Hey, what’s up with sitting causing all these aches?
 Most likely you first noticed it when you were a little kid.
 Everyone told you to sit still.
-Even then, sometimes it hurt.
+Even then, sometimes it'd hurt.
 Hey, you were only a kid, and little people are made to move!
 Over the years, you’ve found that sitting too long hurts.
 As in, ouch!
-The bottom line is, big people (as in adults) are also made to move!
+The bottom line is, big people (adults) are also made to move!

 The deal is that sitting puts more pressure on spinal components than standing or lying down.
-No matter what the seat is, more physical stress is added to the vertebrae, the discs, and supporting stuff like muscles and tendons.
-So, where does that leave you?
+More physical stress is added to the vertebrae, the discs, and supporting stuff like muscles and tendons.
+Especially when you're in back pain sitting position such as slouching, reclining backward, etc. So, where does that leave you?
 The short answer is: Sit less.
 The well-informed answer is: Move more, and do so frequently.